mmfallacy/.yaps/08-2025-Contributing-vimPlugins-to-nixpkgs.draft.md

 - Clone mmfallacy/nixpkgs via `git clone github:mmfallacy/nixpkgs --depth 1`
   > [!NOTE] > `depth=1` ensures that we shallow clone the repository and include only the latest commit.
 This allows for faster cloning as we will not fetch unnecessary information.
 This flag also implies `--single-branch`, where we only clone the `master` branch and not the other unrelated branches

+> [!TIP]
+> If you have an existing fork and a local clone, you can instead run the following commands:
+>
+> - `git fetch --depth=1 origin master`
+> - `git reset --hard origin master`
+>   which fetches and updates the current HEAD to the latest remote commit

 # Add the package using `nix run .#vimPluginsUpdater`.

 Nixpkgs fortunately provides an easy way to add Vim and Neovim plugins via the `pkgs/applications/editors/vim/plugins/utils/updater.py`.
 This is reexported top-level as `packages.${system}.vimPluginsUpdater`[^1].